Al Iraqiya: History

-Opening of Syriac channel

 On the eve of Kha b-Nisan in 2023, the head of IMN, Nabil Jassim, announced the launch of a new channel for Al Iraqiya that would broadcast in both Classical Syriac and contemporary Neo-Aramaic dialects.
 Jassim stressed the importance of opening the channel as one that would unite all the ethnic components of Iraq, and celebrated the opening of the channel as the first of its kind in the Arab world.
 The ceremony was attended by Minister Evan Faiq Jabro, as well as Greek Orthodox Priest Younan Al-Farid and a delegation of the General Directorate of Syriac Studies from the Kurdish region.
 Other officials and guests in attendance congratulated the network and the people involved on the launch, expressing their enthusiasm and the importance of maintaining the rich history of the region through the language.

 The opening of the channel was not only hailed by people in Iraq, but observers outside of the country, especially the Assyrian diaspora.
 In an interview with The World, Jack Anwia, director of the channel, discussed the importance of the channel and its role in preserving Classical Syriac and other components of the larger Syriac language.
 The article also mentioned that there were currently 40 people working on the channel, and that they had an array of programs hosted that covered news and other topics.

 In September 2024, the channel released an interview with Assyrian singer Evin Agassi, in light of his death around the same time.